-In using the Golden Rule, we somehow put our own self, or a loved one, or just someone
+In using the Golden Rule, we somehow put our own self, or a loved one, or some other

-we value, in the place of somebody else – automatically.
+valued person, in the place of somebody else with similar needs – automatically.

 We can identify four kinds of self-other equivalence used in the Golden Rule, which

 we can call the equivalences of: 1) the body; 2) the heart; 3) the mind; 4) the soul,

 or moral standing, moral equivalence, equivalence based on a sense of right and wrong.

 The recognition of self-other equivalence must depend on approving of the stranger,

 since if we do not approve of someone, we see them as less of a person.